-The German defences are manned by General Georg von der Maritz’s Second Army and the Eighteenth Army under General Oskar von Hutier.
-The two generals have 14 divisions in the front line and nine in reserve.
+Germany’s defences, meanwhile, were manned by General Georg von der Maritz’s Second Army and General Oskar von Hutier’s Eighteenth Army.
+The two generals had 14 divisions on the front line and nine in reserve.

-When news of this reaches General Erich Ludendorff, the deputy chief of General Staff, he calls August 8 the “Black Day of the German Army”.
+When news of this response reached General Erich Ludendorff, the deputy chief of the German General Staff, he called 8 August the “Black Day of the German Army”.

-Matters do not improve.
-The following day many more German troops are made prisoner.
-On August 10 the focus of the Amiens Offensive shifts to the south of the German-held salient.
-Here, General Georges Humbert’s French Third Army moves toward Montdidier, forcing the Germans to abandon the town and thus permitting the reopening of the Amiens to Paris railroad.
-The first stage of the offensive is brought to a close in the face of increasing German resistance on the 12th.
+On the second day of the battle, many more German troops were taken prisoner, while on 10 August the focus of the Allied offensive shifted to the south of the German-held salient.
+There, General Georges Humbert’s French Third Army moved toward Montdidier, forcing the Germans to abandon the town and enabling the reopening of the Amiens to Paris railroad.

-However, there is no disguising the scale of their defeat.
-German losses are 40,000 men killed or wounded and 33,000 taken prisoner.
-Anglo-French losses total some 46,000 troops.
+But there was no disguising the scale of Germany’s defeat.
+Around 40,000 Germans were killed or wounded and 33,000 taken prisoner, while Allied losses totalled some 46,000 troops.